lethal-lisa/LucidOverCalc/overclock-guide/GUIDE.md

 The magic of overclocking is largely dependant on LSDj's **`TEMPO`** parameter.
-It's responsible for LSDj's engine speed, therefore increasing it will speed up all modulation happening, and slowing it down will make your tables much slower.
+It's responsible for LSDj's engine speed, therefore increasing it will speed up all modulation happening, and slowing it down will make your tables much slower.<br>
 When performing extremely rapid modulation (high tempo) of particular commands/effects (for example: a table with **"O`--`"**, **"O`LR`"** and **"H`00`"**) **a hum of a specific pitch will be produced**!<br>